Age at diagnosis: 39

 Six months later and chemo was finished.
 5 weeks of radiation was next.
 “It will be so much easier than chemo” my oncologist said.
 How wrong could someone be?!
 I HATED every minute of radiation.
 It was clinical, cold, awkward, painful, dehumanising and I had to go back day after day for 5 weeks while burns slowly developed on my body.
 I never thought I would ever say it but I desperately wanted to go back to chemo!
 I thought I was alone in hating radiation but so many of my “breast cancer buddies” have said the same.

-After radiation I had a break, my hair was long enough to not wear a beanie, I could go back to school functions & shopping centres without the fear of getting sick.
+After radiation I had a break, my hair was long enough to not wear a beanie, I could go back to school functions & shopping centers without the fear of getting sick.
 My mum could get some of her life back.
 Life started to get back to “normal”.

 Surgery was the last thing on the immediate list for breast cancer treatment in August 2016, almost a full year since diagnosis.
 I had complete faith in my surgeons but it didn’t stop me from worrying that I wouldn’t wake up.
 I had an 8 hour left mastectomy and full axillary node clearance, with immediate DIEP flap reconstruction and reduction mammoplasty.
 The recovery was long, slow and excruciatingly painful.
 The silver lining is that I got the small boobs and flat stomach I had always wanted.
 Be careful what you wish for because you may just get it!
 A couple more minor surgeries followed but by the end of 2016 I was done.